 This method also allows you to joint boards that are wider than a jointer.

 I recently used this system to make a wooden doormat and it’s truly amazing.
-Check out the post here for a full tutorial for how to create a straight edge is a track saw.

 The system is absolutely worth the money in my opinion, given that you could essentially replace your miter saw, circle saw, table saw and jointer with it.
 Jointing boards with this track saw is one of the many benefits of owning this system.